We offer English language family homestays with the chance to explore Scotland, for children aged 10 to 18.

 - your child may well gain independence and pick up some new skills along the way.

 We recommend 2 hours of English lessons a day.
 But this is not right for every child and they do not need to have English lessons if they don’t want to.

 If you want to book English lessons, then when you fill in our Enquiry Form, please specify the number of lessons and tell us about your child’s level of English, and any aspects of English that you would like them to focus on during their stay.

-When your child arrives for their English family homestay, we will give them a short test to check their level of English and any areas of weakness.
-English Lessons will be adapted to suit their level of English and any requests that you have made.
-Lessons will only be shared (maximum 3 children) where ability levels are similar.
+English Lessons will be adapted to suit your child’s level of English and any requests that you have made.
+Lessons will only be shared (maximum 2 children) where ability levels are similar.

 Lessons focus on having fun with English, to develop confidence and the ability to communicate effectively.
 There is plenty of time for one to one help.
 Language learning is of course not restricted to lesson times, but continues throughout the day.

 Lessons and homework that we choose from include: